bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 The Archon - one coin style (double sided power/payoff) The Homoioi - no recharge; cheap powers destroy+refund when used The Emperor - no recharge; 3x charges
-The Demiurge - only power coiins; only obols; soul quotas The Lovers - dual sided powers
+The Demiurge - only power coins; only obols; soul quotas The Lovers - dual sided powers
 The Adherent - single power coin type